Choosing between CPAP nasal mask or CPAP full mask

 Just started using CPAP nasal mask about a week ago.

-After I get it set, it seems to hold a seal for about 4 hours and then it looses it.
+After I get it set, it seems to hold a seal for about 4 hours and then it loses it.

 Only once have I been able to stay in the mask without issues for more than 4 hours.
 I initially thought that something was wrong with the clock.
 I did not feel a great improvement, but not having to fuss with the mask was a bit of relief.